Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Refining Biomass Residues for Sustainable Energy and Bioproducts: Technology, Advances, Life Cycle Assessment and Economics is a one-stop reference on the biorefinery of various kinds of residue and waste feedstock for the sustainable production of biofuels and biochemicals.
-Written by a team of global experts, this book introduces the concept of integrated biorefinery systems for waste management, as well as their operation and feedstock sourcing.
-It explores the specificities, current developments and potential end-products of various types of residue, from industrial and municipal, to agricultural and marine, also discussing residue from food industries.
-Finally, global case studies examine successful experiences in different regions.
+Refining Biomass Residues for Sustainable Energy and Bioproducts: Technology, Advances, Life Cycle Assessment and Economics focuses on the various biorefineries currently available and discusses their uses, challenges, and future developments.
+This book introduces the concept of integrated biorefinery systems, as well as their operation and feedstock sourcing.
+It explores the specificities, current developments, and potential end products of various types of residue, from industrial and municipal to agricultural and marine, as well as residue from food industries.
+Sustainability issues are discussed at length, including life cycle assessment, economics, and cost analysis of different biorefinery models.
+In addition, a number of global case studies examine successful experiences in different regions.

-- Includes a Life Cycle Assessment of waste biorefinery models, costs and market analysis.
+- Includes a Life Cycle Assessment of biorefinery models, in addition to costs and market analysis.

 Researchers in the field of bioenergy and waste management research.
 Students of Chemical Engineering, Environmental Engineering, Biochemical Engineering and fields related to renewable energy.
 Professionals working in bioenergy sector and environmental sector.
 Policy makers who wish to implement sustainable technologies